Trouv/bevy_ecs_ldtk/book/src/how-to-guides/migration-guides/migrate-from-0.8-to-0.9.md

 ```

 ## Entity translations now respect pivot
-Entities now spawn with a translation matching their pivot, rather than their center point.
+Entities now spawn with a translation matching their actual location, rather than their "visual center".
 ```rust,ignore
 // How do I demonstrate that positions differ between old and new?
 // Must define pivot first.